-Beginning in 2018, a player will be allowed to mark and lift the ball and proceed under the Rule without needing first to announce this intention to another person or to give that person a chance to observe the process.
+Beginning earlier this year, a player will be allowed to mark and lift the ball and proceed under the Rule without needing first to announce this intention to another person or to give that person a chance to observe the process.

 However, the player will still get a one-stroke penalty if he or she marked and lifted the ball without good reason to do so under that Rule.

 The Rules generally rely on the integrity of the player.